MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

 commit topic, and only keeping state proportional to the size of data _between_ any two offsets.
 This might work, but it seems like relying on internal Debezium state is suboptimal unless it's unavoidable.
-But maybe it could let us more ingest the initial snapshot without requiring O(n) state in the number of keys?
+But maybe it could let us more ingest the initial snapshot without requiring O(keys) state?
 That could be a game-changer for use cases where that data is too much to keep in memory even on the largest storage host.